 This property is slightly less than an acre and is located on Lobster Cove Rd.
 The first new construction on a MISCA property, the Weber house was built in 2008.
 Monhegan Brewing Company opened in 2013 and has the distinction of being the first business built on a MISCA property.
 Check out their facebook page!

 Purchased in 2013 along with the current store, the house is owned by a year-round family and the store is now the new home of Monhegan Store.

 MISCA purchased "The Looks" in the summer of 2016.
 The looks consist of two year round housing units on the edge of the meadow; Underlook and Overlook.
 Both buildings have been year round dwellings since 1985 and the current tenants in both were able to stay in place though the purchase.
 Since the purchase, MISCA has updated many major appliances and also replaced the roof on Underlook.
-There are plans to replace windows and doors among other things in the next year.
+There are plans to replace windows and doors among other things.
 The houses at some point will be sold or a "rent to own" would be offered to the current tenants or other MISCA applicants.
 Thankfully generous donations and support have made it possible for the looks to stay in the year round community.